sofieappel/sofieappel.github.io/gaussian_processes.md

 To investigate how hyperparameter tuning changes extrapolation in Gaussian Process Regression, I changed the periodicity bound from fixed for the original model to a range of 0.9 to 1.1.
 A comparison of the models is shown below:

 ![period_bound](/img/period_bound.png)
+*Figure 4: Comparison of extrapolation models when periodicity bound is fixed versus loose*

 The loosened periodicity model predicts substantially lower future $CO_2$ levels.
 Its optimized kernel showed significant differences from the original: